imba-tjd/simple-asgi-static-proxy/Readme.md

   * Query string and request headers are ignored
 * The server
   * Upstream must support HTTPS
-  * Return whatever upstream returns
+  * Return whatever upstream returns, plus strong cache header
 * For browser: Use forward-proxy tools like `Header Editor`

 ## Usage